serverlessworkflow/specification/specification.md

 ]
 }
 ```
-Note that globals can also be used in [expression functions](#Using-Functions-for-Expression-Evaluation),
+Note that constants can also be used in [expression functions](#Using-Functions-for-Expression-Evaluation),
 for example:

 ```json